kmsherbertvt/CtrlJobs/AdaptiveModes_041724/README.md

 There's kinda a lot that goes behind the scenes here;
     I'll just let you trace the code and ask me questions about it at your leisure.

 The main thing to know is that closing the terminal window where you ran `JOB.start` *might* interrupt the jobs (I'm not sure),
-    closing VS Code (if you ran `JOB.start` from an integrated terminal) *should* interrupt the jobs (it had *better*), and there is some fancy-schmancy way of using the shell command `ps` to check up on it, but for unfortunate reasons partly my fault, its output is not very readable, and I've never really really gotten the hang of it.
+    closing VS Code (if you ran `JOB.start` from an integrated terminal) *should* interrupt the jobs (it had *better*), and there is some fancy-schmancy way of using the shell command `ps` to check up on it, but for unfortunate reasons partly my fault, its output is not very readable, and I've never really gotten the hang of it.
 (In my defence, the primary function of `JOB.start` is running things on ARC, where it works very smoothly,
     and the fact that it can also run things locally is merely a convenience.)

 I guess the other thing you should know is that you absolutely can start multiple jobs running simultaneously,
-    and I recommend doing so,
-    but starting too many will slow your computer down or crash it.
+    and I recommend doing so especially before deciding to look at something else for awhile, but starting too many will slow your computer down or crash it.
 Maybe keep it to within, I dunno, ten at a time?
 Maybe less, depending on how many browser tabs you have open...